GracieleDamasceno/dev-on-track/_posts/en/2022-07-20-creating-alexa-skill.md

 ## Editing the code

 The next step is to edit the code adding our audio file!
 We need to specify a URL that contains an audio that plays itself.
 You can self-host it at AWS or whatever host of your choice, or search the web to find one.
-In my example, I'll be using a My Instants audio.
+In my example, I'll be using a [My Instants][instants] audio.

 To edit the code, click at `Code` in the menu.
 A web code editor will show up with multiple files.
 The one that we are going to edit is `index.js`, and it should be open.